TypeScript 1.8

 We understand that a ton of monochrome output can be a little difficult on the eyes.
 Colors can help discern where a message starts and ends, and these visual clues are important when error output gets overwhelming.

-By just passing the pretty command line option, TypeScript gives more colorful output with context about where things are going wrong.
+By just passing the pretty command line option, TypeScript gives a more colorful output with context about where things are going wrong.

 Showing off pretty error messages in ConEmu